Christian Wolanin: Playing career

 On July 4, 2019, Wolanin was signed to a two-year, $1.8 million contract extension with the final year on a one-way basis.
 Wolanin was hampered by injuries throughout the duration of his two-year contract.
 While in his final season under contract in the pandemic delayed 2020–21 season, Wolanin was traded by the Senators to the Los Angeles Kings in exchange for Michael Amadio on March 29, 2021.

 Wolanin during the 2023 AHL All-Star Skills Competition.

 Wolanin re-signed with the Kings on July 6, 2021, agreeing to a one-year, $750,000 contract extension.
 After attending the Kings 2021 training camp, Wolanin remained on the roster to open the season.
 Before making an appearance, Wolanin was placed on waivers and subsequently claimed by the Buffalo Sabres on October 16, 2021.
 Wolanin remained with the Sabres as added blueline depth insurance featuring in a lone contest, going scoreless in a 5–3 defeat to the Washington Capitals on November 8, 2021.
 Wolanin's brief tenure with the Sabres ended on December 1, 2021, after he was re-claimed off waivers by the Kings and was immediately re-assigned to AHL affiliate, the Ontario Reign.

 As a free agent in the following off-season, Wolanin was signed to a one-year, two-way contract with the Vancouver Canucks on July 14, 2022.

-Following the 2025 Calder Cup playoffs, Wolanin signed a professional tryout contract with the Boston Bruins.
+Following the 2025 Calder Cup playoffs, Wolanin remained un-signed over the summer and was belatedly signed into the 2025–26 season to a professional tryout contract with the Providence Bruins, affiliate to the Boston Bruins.
+The Providence Bruins later signed Wolanin to a one-year contract on December 7, 2025.
+Wolanin appeared in 53 game with Providence, pacing the team amongst blueliners with 24 assists and 31 points.

+As a free agent, Wolanin secured a NHL contract for the season by signing a one-year, two-way contract with the Colorado Avalanche on July 4, 2026.